 Starting from any packet in the lot, count them in one order as 1, 2, 3,........,, up to r and so on where r is the integral part of N/n ( N being the number of packets in the lot and it the number of packets to be selected).
 Every rth packet thus counted shall be withdrawn till the required number of packets is obtained.

-E-2.4 From each of the packets selected according to E-2.3 four stencil sheets shall be selected at random so as to give the total number of sheets in accordance with co1 3 of Table 1.
+E-2.4 From each of the packets selected according to E-2.3 four stencil sheets shall be selected at random so as to give the total number of sheets in accordance with co1 (3) of Table 1.

 E-3 NUMBER OF TESTS AND CRITERIA FOR CONFORMITY